 Historical Background

-Originally, the gate served as a symbol of peace after the end of the destructive Thirty Years’ War (1618-1648) and the Prussian defeat of Napoleon.
-It was the main entrance to Berlin and represented the grandeur and power of the city.
-Throughout history, the gate witnessed several historical events, including military parades, speeches, and the fall of the Berlin Wall.
+The gate was originally a symbol of peace after the terrible Thirty Years’ War (1618-1648) and Prussians’ defeat of Napoleon.
+The main entrance to Berlin and a show of the city’s grandeur and power.
+From a historical perspective, the gate has observed several events: the military parades, speeches and the fall of the Berlin Wall.

 Architectural Features